 Tata has a number of new launches lined up for the Indian market.
-These include the Hexa, Kite 5 and Nexon compact SUV.
-The Hexa will be the first of these new launches.
-The Tata Hexa price should make it the most expensive Tata model around.
-Launch of the Hexa will be followed by the Kite 5 and the Nexon in 2017.
+Over the next few months, Tata will launch the Tigor aka Kite 5 and Nexon compact SUV.
+The Hexa becomes the most expensive Tata model around.
+Launch of the Hexa will be followed by the Tiago AMT, Kite 5 and the Nexon in 2017.
 You can check out the new Hexa at recently launched Hexa Experience Centre.

 Tata Hexa India TVC